Rethink the cool

 A VIRUS IS SPREADING

-RED DOTS ARE POPPING UP ON
+RED DOTS ARE POPPING UP ON SNEAKERS EVERYWHERE

 I WONDER WHAT THAT'S ALL ABOUT...

-Corporate Cool People Cool
+Corporate Cool

 Sally's been thinking.
-She's been thinking how stupid it is that celebrities get paidm like, a billion dollars to say whatever corporations want them to say.
+She's been thinking how stupid it is that celebrities get paid like, a billion dollars to say whatever corporations want them to say.
 She's been thinking how boring it is that next month there will be new celebrities, in edgier ads, selling stuff that's "better" than the stuff you've just got.

 One day, at lunch, Sally meets a quiet, nervous boy named Johnny.
 He says that he needs new shoes.
-Sally shows him her pair of Blackspot sneakersm on which she's painted a bunch of neon pink skulls.
+Sally shows him her pair of Blackspot sneakers on which she's painted a bunch of neon pink skulls.
 Johnny thinks she looks pretty wicked in them.
 He likes that her shoes look like they're really hers, like she's been wearing them for a thousand years.
-Like the shoes weren't cool until she made them cool,
+Like the shoes weren't cool until she made them cool.

 That sounds nice, he decides.